SPRING STILL ON HOLD WITH GUSTY NORTHWEST WINDS

 Your First Alert Weather Forecast:

 Let’s try and look at the bright side of things...
 Yesterday’s accumulating snow is over.
 Green Bay got a record amount of 2.2″ of snow on the first day of May.
-Today though, will be a drier day, with only a few sprinkles or flurries.
+But today is a drier day, with only a few sprinkles.

-However, most folks won’t enjoy today’s weather too much.
-It’s going to stay cloudy and cool with highs only in the 40s.
+However, most folks aren’t enjoying today’s weather too much.
+It’s going to stay mostly cloudy to overcast this afternoon, with cool highs only in the 40s.
 Plus, that strong northwest wind will still gust up to 35 mph.
-Clouds will start breaking up later tonight, so hopefully we’ll see some sunshine returning tomorrow morning.
+Clouds will start breaking up more later tonight, so hopefully we’ll see some sunshine returning tomorrow morning.

 Thankfully, there’s warmer weather ahead.
 Highs will be rising into the 50s tomorrow, with highs around 60 degrees on Thursday and Friday.
 Both of those days will have scattered showers and perhaps a thunderstorm.
 Your weekend forecast looks dry though...
 Saturday and Sunday will be mostly sunny and milder, with highs in the mid to upper 60s.